Summary

 Read more

 In the age of digital disruption, ITOps are the backbone of modern enterprises, making it critical for business leaders to align IT capabilities with business goals.
 DevOps, with its emphasis on breaking down silos between development and operations, offers the agility and efficiency needed to adapt swiftly to changing market conditions.
-For executives, adopting DevOps isn't just about speeding up development, it's about creating a more resilient, responsive, and innovative organization.
+DevOps in enterprise leadership isn't just about speeding up development, it's about creating a more resilient, responsive, and innovative organization.

 At its core, DevOps refers to the integration of software development and IT operations to promote collaboration, automation, and process improvements.
 Beyond being a technical practice, DevOps is a strategic tool for business leaders looking to drive innovation, improve customer satisfaction, and navigate complex IT landscapes.
 DevOps accelerates delivery, increases reliability, and fosters adaptability, making it invaluable in today’s dynamic market.